Dominion Lending CentresPart of the DLCG, Canada's #1 mortgage originator · $84.5B in 2025.

 Watch: The Smith Manoeuvre Explained

-What is construction financing and how does it work?
+What is Construction Financing and how does it work?

-Construction financing funds the building process in stages (draws) tied to project milestones — foundation, framing, lock-up, completion.
-It's structured very differently from a regular mortgage and requires lenders who understand the draw schedule.
+Construction Financing funds the building process in stages (draws) tied to project milestones: foundation, framing, lock-up, completion.
+It's structured very differently from a regular Mortgage and requires lenders who understand the draw schedule.
 We finance individual builds, multi-unit projects, and renovations across BC and AB.

 • Funds released in stages tied to construction milestones